eerolanguage/eerolanguage.github.com/_posts/2012-06-17-documentation.md

 <a name="noshadowing"> </a>
 ### No variable shadowing

-Partly due to the type inference feature, and partly as a general code safety and readability improvement, the compiler does not permit variable shadowing.
+Eero does not permit variable shadowing.
 Attempting to re-declare a variable of the same name in an inner scope will result in a compilation error.

 <div class="highlight">
 <pre><span class="n">counter</span> <span class="o">:=</span> <span class="mi">0</span>